 Because of the client's wishes, the agent informs his staff that policy status notices are not to be sent to the client.
 The client voluntarily and intentionally gave up the right to receive policy status notices, even though the client had a right to receive them.
 In legal terms, he waived his right to receive a notice of cancellation.

 Estoppel is somewhat similar to waiver.
 Both concepts involve the giving up of a right.
 However, in the case of estoppel, the client gives up a right without intending to give it up.
 It is that lack of intent that is the principal difference.
 Estoppel limits an individual's right to change his or her mind.
 The test of whether the individual ought to be permitted to change his mind is whether another person has acted reasonably in reliance on another person's promises.
 In simple terms, estoppel involves the legal inability to abandon a decision or action.

-Suppose that an insurer issues a policy, the terms of which lead the policyholder to believe coverage for a specific risk is in force, when in fact that risk is not covered by the policy.
-The insurance company might be unable to deny that coverage was in force for that risk if the client's position would be jeopardized by it.
-If the client had forgone the opportunity to secure other coverage because the insurer's actions indicated the risk was already covered, the insurer could not subsequently deny coverage when the claim was submitted.
+Suppose that an insurer believes it is on a particular risk and acts in a manner that lets the client believe coverage is in force.
+The insurance company might be unable to deny that coverage was in force if the client's position would be jeopardized by it.
+If the client had forgone the opportunity to secure a particular additional coverage because the insurer's actions indicated the risk was already covered, the insurer could not subsequently deny coverage when the claim was submitted.
 This would be the case even though the in-force policy did not provide the coverage.